-The other information comprises the information included in the annual report set out on pages 73 to 77, other than the syndicate annual accounts and our auditor's report thereon.
-The directors of the managing agent are responsible for the other information contained within the annual report.
+The other information comprises the information included in the annual report set out on pages 3-7, other than the syndicate annual accounts and our auditor's report thereon.
+The directors of the managing agent are responsible for the other information.